 - Be fully admitted with Admissions.

-- Keep correct address on file with Admissions and the Registrar's Office.
+- Keep correct address and phone number on file with Admissions and the Registrar's Office.

 - Read all information carefully and know the status of your file.

 The following provides information regarding various aspects of financial aid and Glenville State College.

 - Information regarding financial assistance available to students enrolled at the institution is provided by the Financial Aid Office and is available on the website, in the online catalog and in the office.

 - Information regarding the state financial aid programs is available at CFWV.

 - Institutional information is available on the website, in the online catalog, and fact book which is located in the Academic Affairs Office.

 - The institution’s retention, graduation and transfer rate: Academic Affairs Office supervises the information that is submitted to IPEDS which is then provided to College Navigator Website (FAFSA submission confirmation page also provides to students the graduation and transfer rates of all schools listed on their FAFSA.)

 - The institution’s annual campus security report, annual fire safety report, and Drug and Alcohol Abuse Prevention policy and standards of conduct: Student Affairs Office supervises these reports and information is available in the Student Handbook which is posted on the website.